Notice of Non-Discrimination

 A practice that affects more African-American employees (for example) than white employees because the the practice is applied only in a particular department that is largely staffed by African-American typically would not constitute disparate impact discrimination.

 This type of discrimination is uncommon at institutions like William & Mary.
 Most discrimination in the workplace (or educational setting) takes the form of disparate treatment, harassment, or retaliation.

 Harassment - Discriminatory harassment is a form of discrimination, and so violates William & Mary policy.
-The university defines discriminatory harassment to include hostile, abusive or offensive conduct based on a protected trait that is sufficiently severe, persistent or pervasive to threaten an individual or group of individuals or limit the ability of the individual to work, study or participate in university activities.
+The university defines discriminatory harassment as unwelcome conduct that has the purpose or effect of unreasonably interfering with a person's work or educational performance or participation in a university program or activity, or is sufficiently severe or pervasive to create an intimidating, hostile, or offensive work or educational environment.
 Often, harassment takes the form of words and actions that create a hostile or offensive work or educational environment.

-In order for harassment of a student or employee to be a violation of university discrimination policy, the conduct must be because of or based on race, ethnicity, national origin, sex, gender, sexual orientation, protected veteran status, disability status, religion, political belief, age (over 40 for employees, any age for students), genetic information, or other category protected by law.
-If a hostile environment exists for some other reason, that would be a matter for Human Resources, a Dean or the Provost, or Student Affairs to address.
+In order for harassment of a student or employee to be a violation of university discrimination policy, the conduct must be because of or based on an irrelevant personal factor, as defined in the Policy on Discrimination, Harassment, and Retaliation.
+If a hostile environment exists for some other reason, that would be a matter for a supervisor, Human Resources, a Dean or the Provost, or the Dean of Students.

 Harassment based on sex – sexual harassment – can take a different form, and so is often described separately from other forms of discriminatory harassment.